top of page

 Research supports the benefits of this approach.
 Studies on strength and power sports show that double periodisation improves neuromuscular adaptations and reduces the risk of burnout.
 For our athletes, this means not only achieving higher heights but also minimising injury risks associated with repetitive heavy training blocks.

-By resetting between seasons, vaulters can analyze their indoor performances, address weaknesses, and arrive at outdoor competitions refreshed, both mentally and physically.
+By resetting between seasons, vaulters can analyse their indoor performances, address weaknesses, and arrive at outdoor competitions refreshed, both mentally and physically.
 This cyclical approach has proven successful for elite vaulters aiming for top performances at both indoor championships and major outdoor events.

 We break our training down from macro to meso and micro cycles in order to optimise performance.
 The macrocycle spans the entire season, covering both indoor and outdoor peaks, guiding long-term goals.
 Each macrocycle is broken into mesocycles, which are several weeks long and focus on specific training phases—strength, speed, or technical refinement.
 Microcycles are the weekly or daily training sessions within each mesocycle, where athletes focus on day-to-day tasks like technique drills or recovery.
 This structured approach ensures gradual, targeted progress towards peak performance during key competitions.